Your search did not match any results.

 Additional ODP.NET documentation is available both locally installed and from the ODP.NET documentation page.

-Sample code can be found both locally as part of the ODP.NET installation (e.g. <Oracle Home>\ODACsamples\odp.net\ or <Oracle Home>\ODACsamples\odp.net\samples\) and on ODP.NET samples page.
+Sample code can be found both locally as part of the ODP.NET installation (e.g. <Oracle Home>\ODACsamples\odp.net\ or <Oracle Home>\ODACsamples\odp.net\samples\).

 ODP.NET users can ask questions on the ODP.NET discussion forum.